relloyd/halfpipe/demo-svg/configure/README.md

 # How To Configure Halfpipe in 2 mins

-Here's a GIF animation of the Halfpipe CLI being started in a Docker image using `start-halfpipe.sh` included in this repo.
+Here's an animation of the Halfpipe CLI being started in a Docker image using script `start-halfpipe.sh` which is included at the root of this repo.

-The included `configure.sh` script is used to create basic connections to Oracle, Snowflake and S3.
+The video shows how easy it is to setup Halfpipe with connections to Oracle, Snowflake and S3, using script [`configure.sh`](#usage-of-configuresh) (added to the image).

-The [original video](https://www.loom.com/share/ae65e58ecbcd4ca3a9f0b144e94522a9) is available on Loom.
+The [original video](https://www.loom.com/share/a6a2743443f1480db50040e70aafe1f0) is available on Loom.

 ![](./halfpipe-setup.gif)

-Here's the script from the above GIF
+Here's the transcript from the animation above:

 ```bash
 $ # How to get started with Halfpipe.
 Go from zero to migrated-data in 2 mins.